Parksville Sea Kayaking on Vancouver Island

 My paddle slices deep into the cold water as the kayak propels me forward.
 With each breath, my lungs are filled with clean, fresh ocean air.

-Behind me, the rocky shelled beach that began our kayaking adventure slowly disappears.
+Behind me, the rocky shelled beach that began our adventure disappears.
 In front of me, the Strait of Georgia separates Vancouver Island from the spectacular Coast Mountain vistas on the mainland.

 The winds are particularly strong this morning, creating some fairly big waves that splash against the kayak.
-Our group paddles straight into the wind, deliberately traveling a few hundred meters extra so that we’ll have the wind at our backs when we make our gradual turn into a protected cove, surrounded by coastal forest and seaside homes.
+We paddle straight into the wind, deliberately traveling a few hundred meters extra so that we’ll have the wind at our backs when we make our turn into a protected cove.

 I like to think I’m in decent shape, but I can’t help but feel the burn in my triceps and lower back.